dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 ## Simultaneous verification vs. low need for approval

-It seems that the more simultaneous verification is enforced by the hybrid design, the higher is the need-for-approval as simultaneous verification algorithms fuse (or 'entangle') the verification of the component algorithms such that verification operations from the different component schemes depend on each other in some way.
+It seems that the more simultaneous verification is enforced by the hybrid design, the higher is the need for approval as simultaneous verification algorithms fuse (or 'entangle') the verification of the component algorithms such that verification operations from the different component schemes depend on each other in some way.
 For example, concatenation of signatures in a